afbase/xzma-rs/README.md

 # xzma-rs
-tar and untar xz in pure rust
+tar and untar xz in pure rust.